MrFums/Valbot/README.md

 7- If you encounter issues please [create one](https://github.com/MrFums/ValBot/issues/new) or if you have suggestions please create a [pull request](https://github.com/MrFums/ValBot/compare)

 8- (Optional) Setup a Discord webhook to get updates to your discord server for when the bot has completed a game.

-## Download

-Click on releases and download the latest version.
-If you also want the shortcut maker, download that too and edit it to your liking; I will not offer support for this as it is optional and not a dependency.

 ## Help